 Almost three years has passed since the Arab Spring began in Tunisia and people with disabilities are working as hard as ever to advance their rights and radically change the way people see disability in their country.
-Manel Mhiri, head of Handicap International’s LEAD (Leadership and Empowerment for Action on Disability) project in Tunisia, explains the steps taken so far and the challenges ahead for Tunisian society.
+Manel Mhiri, head of Humanity & Inclusion’s LEAD (Leadership and Empowerment for Action on Disability) project in Tunisia, explains the steps taken so far and the challenges ahead for Tunisian society.

 The old regime wasn’t interested in discussing the rights of people with disabilities.
 In fact, it didn’t want to hear about anyone’s rights.
 So people with disabilities faced the same challenges as everyone else in Tunisia.